CedricHirschi/ngspice_cosim_inv/instructions/docs/cosimulation/design.md

 tran 10n 10u
 write pwm_dac_tb.raw
 ```
 Here, the important part is `VCC`.
-This defines the logic levels for the digital->analog and analog->digital transitions.
-These transitions can be set up more sophisticated, but for now we just set `VCC` to our vdd, 1.5V.
+This defines the logic levels for the digital->analog and analog->digital bridges.
+These bridges can be set up more sophisticated (See [Bridges](bridges.md)), but for now we just set `VCC` to our vdd, 1.5V.
 Also, we set the simulation time to 10 microseconds with a timestep of 10 nanoseconds and to save all data to `pwm_dac_tb.raw`.

 Also add a waveform loader and two graphs.